 People still matter

 People have craved the independence automobile provides for more than a century, and we do not see this changing any time soon.
-Irrespective of whether we are in a driverless car or one powered by electricity or hydrogen, people will still want to travel long distances for holidays, to visit family or take weekend trip to their cottages, the beach, or another nearby destination.
+Irrespective of whether we are in a driverless car or one powered by electricity or hydrogen, which may have a mobile roadworthy Brisbane certificate, people will still want to travel long distances for holidays, to visit family or take weekend trip to their cottages, the beach, or another nearby destination.
 With any long trip they will need a rest stop, food and beverages, in addition to the natural body break.
 Technology will continue to evolve in eliminating friction points in travel but will not remove our human needs for independence and mobility.
+Whether your car park is large or small, it’s important to have clearly-marked driving areas.
+You can visit https://drivethrumarkings.co.uk/ to improve traffic flow and safety in your area.

 Hollowing out of inner city stations